katemae/esports-data-report/index.md

 #### **Compare missingness of `'playerid'` to `'side'`** <a name="fail_reject_null"></a>

+When playing a game of League of Legends, the side of the map that each team plays on (commonly referred to as 'red side' or 'blue side') is decided before the game by a coin toss.
+Theoretically, this should not impact the missingness of the 'playerid' column, since the side is chosen randomly right before the game starts.

-We will operate on the following hypotheses:
+For this test, we will operate on the following hypotheses:
 * **Null Hypothesis:** The distribution of `'side'` when `'playerid'` data is missing is the same as the distribution of `'side'` when `'playerid'` is not missing.
 * **Alternative Hypothesis:** The distribution of `'side'` when `'playerid'` data is missing is **_NOT_** the same as the distribution of `'side'` when `'playerid'` is not missing.